Lung-Yu/Lung-Yu.github.io/docs/test-playbook/Check CV Page and Language Selector.md

 Check CV Page and Language Selector

 ## Every Stpes

-Screenshot every steps to prove the test results are successful.
+   - Save the screenshot in the `tests-reports` directory of this project.

-   - Save the screenshot photo in the `playwright-report` directory of this project.
+   - Include the script command used for execution in the `README.md` file.

 ## Test Steps